NASCAR Championship Weekend: History

 NASCAR decided after the 2001 season to move the final Truck and Cup Series races of the season to the same track so all three series could conclude in the same place in the same weekend.
 Prior to this, each series ended its season at a different track.
 The Cup Series had run its final scheduled race at Atlanta Motor Speedway since 1987 (save for a 9/11 related postponement of the fall race at New Hampshire).
 The Truck Series had always ended its season in the western United States, with Phoenix hosting that event in 2001.
 The then-Busch Series' finale helped open what was then referred to as the Homestead Motorsports Complex in Florida in 1995, and NASCAR had run its final race there ever since.
+Ford Motor Company was signed on to be the title sponsor for the three races, and the weekend was referred to as Ford Championship Weekend.
+This remained in effect until 2019.

+The races are run over three consecutive days, with the Truck Series running on Friday, the second tier series race on Saturday, and the Cup Series on Sunday.
+When the races were initially run at Homestead, the Truck Series ran for 200 miles, the Busch/Nationwide/Xfinity Series race for 300 miles, and the Cup race for 400 miles.
+At Phoenix, those distances were set at 150 miles, 200 miles, and 312 miles/500 kilometers.

 After each race, an official ceremony is conducted in victory lane where the final points leader in each series is given his championship trophy.

 In 2016, NASCAR adopted a championship format that is similar in function to one used by the National Hot Rod Association.
 Over the course of the final races of the season, qualifying drivers are eliminated from championship contention if they are not above a certain threshold following a specific event.
 Once the field for each series is reduced to four contenders, the Championship Weekend races are then run with the highest finishing driver among the four in each series being crowned champion.